modernweb-dev/web/packages/test-runner/README.md

 ### HTML tests

-When you point the test runner at a HTML file you can take full control over the test environment.
+When you point the test runner at an HTML file you can take full control over the test environment.
 There is no automatic bootstrapping of a test framework, you need to make sure things are set up and results are communicated back to the test runner. [@web/test-runner-mocha](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-mocha) can be used as a library for HTML tests, taking care of most of the heavy lifting.
 You can also use the low level [@web/test-runner-browser-lib](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-browser-lib) for full control.

 ## Browsers

-By default tests are run with the locally installed instance of Chrome, controlled via `puppeteer-core`.
+By default, tests are run with the locally installed instance of Chrome, controlled via `puppeteer-core`.

 ### Puppeteer

-You can run tests with puppeteer, which will download it's own instance of Chromium instead of relying on a globally installed version of Chrome.
+You can run tests with puppeteer, which will download its a local instance of Chromium instead of relying on a globally installed version of Chrome.

 ```bash
 # add the package